LaurentVeyssier/Disaster_Response_Pipeline/README.md

 - use of `genre` categorical variable. each message has this information.
 There are 3 sources: 'news', 'social' or 'direct'.
 I would have expected this could add classification information but the data analysis performed during ETL did not show any particular correlation with specific labels.
 - messages starting with a verb

-The data augmentation improved performance significantly on the under-represented classes.
+The data augmentation improved performance significantly on the under-represented binary labels.

 The training pipeline was therefore composed of:
-- data augmentation on less represented classes
+- data augmentation on less represented labels
-- tokenization and vectorization using tfIdf. paramters were set at min 3 occurences and lax 10,000 features to prevent memory issues and reduce training time without noticeable performance deterioration
+- tokenization and vectorization using tfIdf. parameters were set at min 3 occurences and lax 10,000 features to prevent memory issues and reduce training time without noticeable performance deterioration
 - GridSearch hyperparameter tuning (n_estimators, max_depth)
 - Training for Multi-label Classification task.
 In this type of classification problem the target variable has more than one dimension where each dimension is binary i.e. contain only two distinct values (0 or 1).